-When you’re creating content that is specifically designed to attract attention, keep it related to your ultimate goals.
+When you’re learning how to sell on a blog, create content that is specifically designed to attract attention.
+But you need to keep it related to your ultimate goals.

 Traffic just for the sake of traffic is a waste of time when you’re selling something other than ads — and we all know the advertising game is a tough one to win online.

-No matter which stage you find your prospect in, the content that attracts audiences in the first place has to offer value — it’s as simple as that.
+No matter which stage you find your prospect in, the content that attracts audiences in the first place has to offer value — learning how to sell on a blog can be as simple as that.

 Pitching relentlessly from your content platform is a business-killing error for most (if not all) of us.

 Again, you’re creating content to promote your business, and there’s no reason to be shy about that fact.